It will only take 11 minutes to read this post!

 CHOOSE A STUDY PATH

-If you’re just studying for fun, you may not want to choose a ‘path’ and just continue to study along the route you’re on now.
+If you’re just studying for fun, you may not want to choose a ‘path’ and continue to learn along the route you’re on now.
 However, studying a course or specific field of characters may provide you with more direction.

-One of the more popular systems to follow is HSK.
-Beginning with HSK 1, you can study characters in chunks.
-HSK has been created for practical everyday usage, so you are likely to be learning characters that are common in everyday life.
+One of the more popular systems to follow is HSK, an exam system of six levels.
+Beginning with HSK 1, you can study characters in chunks, which is perfect for beginners as you’re also learning characters used in everyday life.

 Most Common Characters / Most Common Bigrams

-An alternate method of study is to follow MIT’s list of most common Chinese characters found in print, which is great if you’re just learning to read.
+An alternate study method is to follow MIT’s list of most common Chinese characters found in print, which is great if you’re just learning to read.

 Do you have a method for how to read Chinese characters?
-Share it with us below!
+Please share it with us below!